GopinathYadavAR/scala-labs/07-caseclasses/README.md

         1
     }

-Now, write your own definition of getOffer that would produce an offer, in dollars, you are willing to pay for a given investment opportunity.
+### STEP 3: Now, write your own definition of getOffer that would produce an offer, in dollars, you
+are willing to pay for a given investment opportunity.
 Guidelines

 1. For real estate, offer its value plus the three years of rental income